loneconstruct/curation-project/README.md

 ### 5 open-source software applications for creative/productive work that I recommmend.

 ## 1. Blender
 [Blender](https://www.blender.org/) is a complete 3D animation and asset creation suite.
 It is highly extensible and customizable out of the box, supporting scripts and add-ons provided by the community.
-It has a wide range of capabilities, such as modeling, sculpting, animation, video editing/compositing, and even particle simulation, just to name some.
+It has a wide range of capabilities besides just modeling, and animation, such as sculpting, video editing/compositing, and advanced physics simulation, just to name a few.

 ![Blender 4](https://docs.blender.org/manual/en/latest/_images/getting-started_about_introduction_screenshot.jpg)